Florida-bound flight took off with missing window panes, U.K. investigators report

 TAMPA, Fla.
-(WFLA) — A plane headed to Orlando was forced to turn around when crew members discovered multiple window panes were missing.
+(WFLA) — A plane flying from England to Orlando was forced to turn around when crew members discovered multiple window panes were missing.

 According to a report from the United Kingdom’s Air Accidents Investigation Branch (AAIB), several passengers on the Oct.
 4 flight noticed it was “noisier and colder than they were used to” after taking off from London’s Stansted Airport.